Nikhil-Naikar/Nikhil-Naikar/README.md

   * **[HNM Clothing Store](https://github.com/Nikhil-Naikar/HNM-Clothing-Store):** Developed an e-commerce website where users can browse and purchase clothes, with Python and a focus on applying good relational database design practices for MySQL.
 - **Data Science & Artificial Intelligence:**
   * **[Airbnb Pricing Intelligence](https://github.com/Nikhil-Naikar/Airbnb-Pricing-Intelligence):** Created an AI model to assist Airbnb hosts in setting competitive prices and to help customers evaluate pricing fairness.
-  * **[IMDB Sentiment Analysis](https://github.com/Nikhil-Naikar/IMDB-Sentiment-Analysis):** Built a deep-learning model using Neutral Networks algorithm to predict the correct sentiment for IMBD movie reviews with a dataset of 50000 rows.
+  * **[IMDB Sentiment Analysis](https://github.com/Nikhil-Naikar/IMDB-Sentiment-Analysis):** Built a deep-learning model using Neural Networks algorithm to predict the correct sentiment for IMBD movie reviews with a dataset of 50000 rows.
 - **Internet of Things:**
   * **[Farm Overheating Detection System](https://engineeringdesignfair.ucalgary.ca/electrical/farm-overheating-detection-system-fods/):** Built an Internet of Things (IoT) system leveraging AWS to detect dangerous heat levels on farms, aimed at preventing fires and associated risks.